vokal/cvr-view/README.md

 ### Optional Environment Variables

 - `GITHUB_ORGS_WHITELIST` Optional array of allowed GitHub orgs.
 If empty or omitted, all orgs are allowed.
+- `MAX_REPO_COMMIT_HISTORY` By default only the last 20 commits per repo are saved to conserve storage space.

 #### Create a GitHub Application